sal-medstats/ctru/readme.md

 #### ToDo

+* How to handle Subforms, perhaps split based on `' - '` in the filename?
 * Add functionality to download 'Fields' and 'Froms' tabs from DM Googlesheets using either [googlesheets](https://cran.r-project.org/web/packages/googlesheets/index.html).
 * Have `event_name` converted to factor internally (may require inclusion of `event_name` in `Lookups.csv` that is exported from Prospect).